Dunspixel/tdxpower/README.md

 Note: There's some extra logic for 40Lines mode which I haven't looked into yet.
 I will implement this later.

 ## Calculations
-These calculations are run after you press A on the Game Over screen to calculate your power.
+These calculations are run after you press A on the Game Over screen.
+If there is a celebratory cutscene, the calculations will run after the cutscene ends.

 <ul>
     <li>Pc = (((S - D + (D % 16)) / L) * M</li>